l0kifs/task-context-mcp/docs/BRD.md

 11. User reviews and provides feedback
 12. Steps 9-11 repeat until user is satisfied

-### 4.2 Scenario 2: Continuing Work on Existing Task
+### 4.2 Scenario 2: Continuing Work on Existing Task Type
-**Trigger:** User asks agent to help with a task that already exists in the system
+**Trigger:** User asks agent to help with a task type that already exists in the system

 **Flow:**
-1. User asks agent to help with a task
+1. User asks agent to help with a task (e.g., "analyze another CV for Python developer")
 2. Agent analyzes task context provided by user
-3. Agent uses task-context-mcp to get list of existing active tasks
+3. Agent uses task-context-mcp to get list of existing active task contexts
-4. Agent analyzes the list and finds a matching task
+4. Agent analyzes the list and finds a matching task context
-5. Agent retrieves all relevant active artifacts for the existing task
+5. Agent retrieves all relevant active artifacts for the existing task context
 6. Agent implements the task using the artifacts and provides output to user
 7. User reviews the output and provides feedback
 8. Agent analyzes feedback and updates artifacts if necessary (create new or archive existing)